 Charlecote Park, near Wellesbourne: a superb Tudor house, set in landscaped 'Capability' Brown parkland overlooking the River Avon.
 Historic herds of Jacob sheep and fallow deer roam freely.
 Interesting house interior and outbuildings.

 Coughton Court, near Alcester: an imposing Tudor house with associations with the Gunpowder plot.
-A Tudor tower providing wonderful views, priest holes, beautiful grounds with a walled garden, famous Throckmorton daffodils in spring and a bluebell wood.
+A Tudor tower providing wonderful views, priest holes, beautiful grounds with a walled garden, famous Throckmorton daffodils in spring and an ancient Bluebell Wood.
 A 10 minute drive away is

 Kinwarton Dovecote: A rare 14th-century circular dovecote with metre thick walls, over 580 nesting holes and original rotating ladder, nestled in the heart of the Warwickshire countryside.